Action Button Entertainment: TNNS

 TNNS, pronounced "tennis", is a brick-breaking action game released in November 2012 for iOS.
 As a universal app, it is playable on iPhones, iPads, and iPods.
 It was developed by Action Button Entertainment and produced by Rabbx.
 Players use a paddle along the screen's left side to bounce a ball towards breakable objects on the right side of the screen, and to avoid getting the ball in their goal.
 A star box ends the level.
 The game's over 500 stages are built as puzzles and played at random.
 Level features include wormholes that move the ball from one part of the screen to another and arrows that change the ball's trajectory.
 Power-ups include "multi-ball", which puts multiple balls into play.
-TNNS also includes objectives, a same-device two-player mode, objectives, in-app purchases, and Facebook and Twitter integration.
+TNNS also includes objectives, a same-device two-player mode, in-app purchases, and Facebook and Twitter integration.
 Action Button later released an Android version.

 The game Action Button described as "about keeping your eyes on balls" was inspired by tennis.
 It was released with little advanced notice in early November 2012.
 Danny Cowan of IndieGames.com compared it with Sidhe Interactive's Shatter and VG247 called it a rendition of Breakout.
 Pocket Gamers Mark Brown likened it to both and further compared it with Alleyway, Arkanoid, and Super Hexagon with a "telekinetic power" to alter the ball's direction apart from the panel (as in Shatter).
 He found the game frustrating at times when unable to control the ball.
 Though Brown found TNNS fun, different, and addictive, it had "not quite won [him] over".